-Transition to Adulthood (T2A) Month is held in November each year.
-T2A Month highlights the needs of young people as they make the journey from the child protection system to adulthood, experiencing positive life outcomes along the way.
+Transition to Adulthood (T2A) Month is held in November each year to highlight the needs of young people in Queensland as they make the journey from out-of-home care to adulthood.

 Listen to young people’s goals, dreams and support needs as they transition to adulthood.
 Support young people to participate in their transition planning and develop life skills.
 Make time to talk to young people about services like Next Step Plus.

 We encourage you to chat to some other people in your team, contact a few local services to host a stall, put on a feed (like a sausage sizzle) and have a fun youth activity.
 Ask some young people you work with what they would like to do and brainstorm with young people and colleagues about other creative T2A ideas.

 You may also be eligible to apply for a local council grant to help hire a venue or partner up with your local Child Safety Service Centre and other local providers to put on a great even for young people.

 There are lots of fantastic T2A resources for young people and workers.
 Check out resources like Sortli (a free app for young people transitioning to adulthood) and the Go Your Own Way Kit (a booklet for young people who are on their T2A journey).
 A list of T2A resources are available here.

 This Transition to Adulthood Month let’s come together and support our young people on their journey.